KuanHsiaoKuo/the-rust-programming-book-khk/src/rust_video_summary/learn_rust_programming/rust_programming_qa.md

 Section Overview: In this section, the speaker encourages learners to feel comfortable opening up the standard libraries documentation.

-### Importance of Standard Libraries Documentation
+### ⭐️Importance of Standard Libraries Documentation

 - The speaker emphasizes the importance of opening up and using the standard libraries documentation.
 - Learners are encouraged to explore and familiarize themselves with it.